rundeck/docs/docs/learning/howto/java-plugin.md

 ![Plugin log output](~@assets/img/hellojava-log-output-1.png)

-If the job succeeded with some output similar to the screenshot, then your Java plugin is working correctly!
+If the job succeeded with some output similar to the screenshot, then your Java plugin is working!

 ### Verify that we can modify the plugin